 Only priests (bishops and presbyters) are ministers of the Anointing of the Sick.
 It is the duty of pastors to instruct the faithful on the benefits of this sacrament.
 The faithful should encourage the sick to call for a priest to receive this sacrament.
 The sick should prepare themselves to receive it with good dispositions, assisted by their pastor and the whole ecclesial community, which is invited to surround the sick in a special way through their prayers and fraternal attention.

-Please call Bene Reece at the parish office at (360) 754-4667 if you or a loved one requires anointing of the sick.
-If there is an emergency after office hours (M–F, 9–5) please follow the directions on the office phone message for contacting a priest.
-The Sacrament of Anointing of the Sick is also normally administered during the 9 am Mass on the first Saturday of the month.
+Please call Bene Reece at the parish office at (360) 754-4667 if you or a loved one requires Anointing of the Sick.
+If there is an emergency after office hours (M–T, 9–5; Fri 9–1) please follow the directions on the message for contacting a priest.
+The Sacrament of Anointing of the Sick is also normally administered at the 9am Mass on the first Saturday of the month.
 If you are ill, preparing for surgery, etc., please attend and receive the sacrament!